fbq('track', 'ViewContent');

 The "How Many Days" poem goes on the back.
 I think this needs glitter, too!

-Next, the children can put the individual strips into a chain, putting just the right amount so that one can be removed per day until Christmas.
-These can be printed on colored paper, or simply print on white paper and let the children decorate each link on the chain. (with glitter?)
+Next, the children can put the individual strips into a chain, putting just the right amount so that one can be removed daily until Christmas.
+These can be printed on colored paper or simply on white paper, and the children can decorate each link on the chain.
+(With glitter?)
 (Again, you or your students can make up their own acts of kindness as well!)

-It's a fun challenge to let the children figure out how many links to put on.
-Make sure you know the correct amount, but it's interesting to see their strategies!
+Letting the children figure out how many links to put on is a fun challenge.
+Ensure you know the correct amount, but it's interesting to see their strategies!

 As another act of kindness, I always apologize ahead of time to the custodians when I plan to use glitter.
-Plus, I've trained my students on using the dustpan to make the custodian's job a little easier!
+Plus, I've trained my students to use the dustpan to make the custodian's job easier!

 Acts of Kindness Countdown:Here is a freebie and directions on making a different kind of countdown for the holidays!